 Tiny Home Maintenance

 Building a tiny home is just half of the story – once you move in, you have to maintain it.
 This part is much easier than building it, but it still requires some work.
-Here’s what you have to do – every season:
+That said, Planet Maids House Cleaning NYC recommends that you do the following every season:

 - In the winter, make sure you insulate all the pipes and electrical wires.
 Make sure they’re located in a dry part of the house.

 - Clean your house every once in a while, so that it won’t look worn-out and it’s safe to live in.